The word ‘Dementia’ describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.

 Visuospatial skills – problems judging distances (such as on stairs) and seeing objects in three dimensions

-Orientation – losing track of the day or date, or becoming confused about where they are.
+Orientation – losing track of the day or date or becoming confused about where they are.

-A person with dementia will also often have changes in their mood.
+A person living with Dementia will also often have changes in their mood.
 For example, they may become frustrated or irritable, apathetic or withdrawn, anxious, easily upset or unusually sad.
-With some types of dementia, the person may see things that are not really there (visual hallucinations) or strongly believe things that are not true (delusions).
+With some types of Dementia, the person may see things that are not really there (visual hallucinations) or strongly believe things that are not true (delusions).

-Causes of dementia
+Causes of Dementia

-Vascular dementia – If the oxygen supply to the brain is reduced because of narrowing or blockage of blood vessels, some brain cells become damaged or die.
-This is what happens in vascular dementia.
-The symptoms can occur suddenly, following one large stroke.
-Or they can develop over time, because of a series of small strokes.
+Vascular Dementia – If the oxygen supply to the brain is reduced because of narrowing or blockage of blood vessels, some brain cells become damaged or die.
+The symptoms can occur suddenly especially following a stroke.
+They can also develop over time due to a series of small strokes.

-They may also have short periods when they get very confused.
-Mixed dementia – This is when someone has more than one type of dementia, and a mixture of the symptoms of those types.
-It is common for someone to have both Alzheimer’s disease and vascular dementia together.
+Mixed Dementia – This is when someone is living with more than one type of Dementia and usually has a mixture of symptoms.
+It is common for someone to have both Alzheimer’s Disease and Vascular Dementia together.

-Treatments for dementia
+Treatments for Dementia